Inverting covariant exterior derivative: Inversion formula for covariant exterior derivative

 The proof will use the perturbation series approach with decomposition into (anti)exact forms.
 This method can also be seen as a solution of the integral equation version of (\ref{Eq_homogenous_equation}) obtained by applying the $H$ operator and using (anti)exact decomposition - see Appendix \ref{Appendix_Integral_equations}.
 Therefore some parts of the proof remind the derivation of the Neumann series for integral equations \cite{IntegralEquations}.
+It is analogous to the Picard-Lindel\"{o}f theorem for ODE.

 \begin{Proof}

 We notice first, by taking exterior derivative of (\ref{Eq_homogenous_equation}), that $d(A\wedge \phi)=0$, i.e., $A\wedge \phi \in \mathcal{E}(U,V)$, i.e., $A\wedge \phi = dH(A\wedge\phi)$.